ttadano/ALM/docs/compile-with-conda-packages.rst

 - ``$HOME/ALM/ALM/lib/libalmcxx.a``
 - ``$HOME/ALM/ALM/include/alm.h``

-These libraries are linked to spglib, openblas, and boost dynamically.
+These libraries are linked to spglib and openblas dynamically.
 Therefore to use the ALM library for C++, ``LD_LIBRARY_PATH`` has to be set properly, e.g.,

 ::